 Lisa Galvin is entering her 14th year as part of the arranging staff of The Ohio State University Marching Band.
 She was a five-year member of the band and received her bachelor of music education degree in 1984 and her master of arts degree in 2006.
 Galvin served as a graduate assistant for the Marching Band in 2005 and as interim co-associate director in 2014.
 Currently, she serves as an assistant director of the TBDBITL Alumni Band.
 Galvin has 30 years of public music education experience in the Reynoldsburg and Hilliard City School Districts.
 As a performer, Lisa is a founding member and solo hornist with the Brass Band of Columbus and the Athena Brass Band.
 Her wind band compositions are published with the C.L.
 Barnhouse company, and she is an active arranger for several high schools and universities.

-Andrew Markworth, who is in his third year as arranger for the Ohio State Marching Band, is an active composer and arranger in the marching arts activity.
+Andrew Markworth, who is in his fourth year as arranger for the Ohio State Marching Band, is an active composer and arranger in the marching arts activity.
 He currently resides in Centerville, Ohio, where he is the program coordinator, music arranger and percussion supervisor for Centerville High School.
 Previously, he was the director of percussion at West Bloomfield High School in West Bloomfield, Michigan, and the director of bands at Centerville High School in Centerville, Ohio.
 He serves as the music director and front ensemble arranger for Rhythm X, a position he has held since 2006, and as the music arranger for the Crossmen Drum and Bugle Corps from San Antonio, Texas.
 Andrew graduated from Miami University with a degree in music education in 2005.

 William T. (Ted) McDaniel